 - 1. Describe the skills, expertise, and unique perspectives each team member brings to the team. - a.
 Amy: Overall Front-end experience (design, implementation, architecture, testing, debugging), MySQL, Java, JUnit, JS, HTML communication and collaboration soft skills - b.
-Erik: Back-end development experience with MySQL, Java, Spring Boot, II Init - c.
+Erik: Back-end development experience with MySQL, Java, Spring Boot, JUnit. - c.
 Devin: Backend/database experience with Java, SpringBoot, JUnit, and MySQL.
 Professional experience in embedded development in C. Exposure to JS/HTML/CSS/React Native, Python, and C++.
 Soft skills include communication, collaboration, and critical thinking. - d.
 Alex: Professional experience in designing large scale industry websites in Umbraco.
 Experience with moq, mstest, and junit.
 Some experience with sql and database design. - e.
 Greg: Full-Stack development using SQL, Java, Kotlin, JS, HTML, CSS, C/++/#, YAML, XML.
 Experience with Spring Boot, Maven, Gradle, KTor, JUnit, JQuery, React, MySQL, Oracle Databases. - f.
 Patrick: SQL, T-SQL, Python, Java, JS, C, HTML, CSS, SpringBoot, JUnit, Cron jobs, and PowerBI. - g.
-Logan: Backend development and old/outdated HTML website skills, primarily experienced in Java and C, former experience that I need to relearn in C++, HTML, Spring Boot, MySQL, and JavaScript.
+Logan: Backend development, primarily experienced in Java, Spring Boot, and MySQL.
 Soft skills: Extremely good descriptive/communication skills and critical thinking.
 I've led teams before but I am not qualified to do so for this project, I know my place and will support the best I can.
 I don't have any professional work experience from any internship or co-op - 2.
-Strategies for encouraging and support contributions and ideas from all team members:
+Strategies for encouraging and support contributions and ideas from all team members: - a.

-- a.
 Encouraging members to speak their opinions and make sure everyone's voice is heard during a team decision. - b.
 Through recognizing contributions, members will be able to get credit for their work. - 3.
 Procedures for identifying and resolving collaboration or inclusion issues (e.g., how will a team member inform the team that the team environment is obstructing their opportunity or ability to contribute?) - a.
 Issues that team members have can be brought to attention at the end of weekly sprint meetings